VietnamHo Chi MinhCho Quan Church in Ho Chi Minh City

 The windowpanes of Cho Quan Church

-There are five bells designed on the top of the church along with the newly attached red-tiled roof, making the church even more recognizable.
+Five bells and the newly attached red-tiled roof are designed on the church’s top, making the church even more recognizable.
 Two of the bells are often used on weekdays, while the two other bells are just used on important occasions, and the last one is used for funerals.
 On special holidays, all five bells would be rung together.
 Moreover, the five heavy bells of the church were made in France, so it was said that people had to move these bells to the top with the support of five elephants.
 All of the construction building parts and costs were donated by Catholic followers living in Ho Chi Minh City to build.

 Cho Quan Church front